 - 1 1/2 tablespoons extra-virgin olive oil

-- 1 tablespoon kosher salt (and more, to taste)
+- 1 tablespoon kosher salt (or more, to taste)

 - 6 tablespoons butter (melted)